bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/form-editor.rst

 |form-editor-properties|

-There are also settings which are only available, based on a parent component.
+There are also settings which are only available, if a certain parent component is present.
 E.g. if you have a :code:`Layout` component with the type *Grid* and column *Free* you will get on each child a new section where you can define how much space it should take on different screen sizes.

 .. tip::

-   You can also open the properties view of a component by *double click*.
+   You can also open the properties view of a component with a *double click*.

 .. _form-editor-outline: